Hungry Music

-Hungry Music is a French electronic music label created in 2013 in Aix-en-Provence, France It consists of five artists: Worakls, N’to, Joachim Pastor, Stereoclip, and most recent addition, Joris Delacroix.
+Hungry Music was a French electronic music label created in 2013 in Aix-en-Provence, France.
+It consisted of five artists: Worakls, NTO, Joachim Pastor, Stereoclip, and Joris Delacroix.
 Its musical genre is a mix of techno and acoustic.
+As of 2025 all five artists are now signed to other labels, Worakls to Polydor, NTO to AllPoints, Joachim Pastor and Stereoclip to Armada Music and Joris Delacroix to Way of House.

 History

 2013

 The label's logo was initially created by Worakls and NTO, but Joachim Pastor quickly joined the project.
 In 2014, Hungry Music released six EPs, containing tracks from the three artists.
 Each artist also appeared at several festivals that year, both in France and abroad (Dour, Montreux Jazz Festival, Rennes’ Transmusicales, Pleinvrees, etc.).

 2015

 In 2015, the label launched its first tour of France, where the trio appeared both individually and together under the name of "Hungry Band".
 Each artist developed their own live performance, hence projects such as "Worakls Band", "N’to Live Perc", or "Hungry Super Band", including several instrumentalists (cello, viola, violin, guitar, percussion, etc.), while continuing to play in various festivals.
 In January 2016, Hungry Music played at the nationally famous concert hall Olympia in Paris, France.

 In addition to musical releases, Hungry Music also produces videos and shirts.